-Using a standard No. 2 pencil draw about a 7" long line on the blank side of the index card.
+- Using a standard No. 2 pencil draw about a 7" long line on the blank side of the index card.
 Mark the 0" and 6" points about a half of an inch in from the ends of the line.
-It should look like this:

-- Place all pencil filings from your work into a wastepaper basket. - In 2 minutes using only the #2 pencil, make the line thicker and/or wider to give you the lowest resistance possible between the 0" and 6" points. - The student that measures lowest resistance between the 0" and 6" points at the end of the 2 minute period will be rewarded.
-The instructor must verify the measurement.
+It should look like this: - Place all pencil filings from your work into a wastepaper basket. - In 1 minute using only the #2 pencil, make the line thicker and/or wider to give you the lowest resistance possible between the 0" and 6" points.
+Don't forget to make the end points as thick as the rest of the line. - The instructor will measure the resistance between the two end points after the 1 minute time limit.